ibrahidm/git-service-adapter/README.md

 ## Initialization

-Upon instantiation, `ServiceAdapter` performs very basic validation, ensuring that the required fields have either been passed as arguments, or are readable from `process.env`.
+Upon instantiation, `ServiceAdapter` performs very basic validation, ensuring that the required fields have either been passed as arguments or are readable from `process.env`.

 In local development, missing arguments will not result in an error, however a warning message will be displayed.